xFiveRivers/Drum-Tracker/README.md

 The `drum-tracker` environment needs to be installed in a few steps as `PyTorch` and it's components can cause conflicts and issues during installation.

-1) Install the conda envrioment by running the following command in the root folder of the repository:
+1) Install the conda environment by running the following command in the root folder of the repository:

 ```
 conda env create -f env.yml